resilient-http/resilient.js/README.md

 Resilient client has a built-in support for internal states event dispacher and notifier to the public interface

-This could be useful really useful while using an interceptor pattern in order to detect states and data changes.
+This could be really useful while using an interceptor pattern in order to detect different states and data changes.
-You can intercept and change any request configuration and response subscribing to the pre/post process hooks.
+You can intercept and change any both request and response `objects` subscribing to the pre/post request hooks.
 Note that mutation is required, you should modify the `object` by reference and do not lose it

 ```js